 Theresa M. Kohlhoff – Experience

-Theresa M. Kohlhoff has 41 years of experience in almost every area of law from personal injury, criminal law, domestic relations to real estate, lien foreclosure to probate.
+Theresa M. Kohlhoff has going on 43 years of experience in almost every area of law from personal injury, criminal law, domestic relations to real estate, lien foreclosure to probate.
 She has previously been in practice in Philomath-Corvallis, Wilsonville and Lake Oswego.
 Her law practice is currently located in North Portland and has been since 2006.

 1965: Graduate of Holy Child Academy, Portland, Oregon.